-Apply an APHIS approved method 2 .
-Logs of Fraxinus spp. itself Remove bark and an additional 1⁄2 inch of wood1 or Kiln drying treatment (T404-b-4) or Heat treatment (T314-a) in a heat treatment facility approved by APHIS or Fumigate according to treatment schedule T404-b-1-1 (Methyl bromide fumigation at NAP-tarpaulin or chamber) or Apply an APHIS approved method2.
+• Apply an APHIS approved method .
+Logs of Fraxinus spp. itself Remove bark and an additional 1⁄2 inch of wood or Kiln drying treatment (T404-b-4) or Heat treatment (T314-a) in a heat treatment facility approved by APHIS or Fumigate according to treatment schedule T404-b-1-1 (Methyl bromide fumigation at NAP-tarpaulin or chamber) or Apply an APHIS approved method.
 Other material including wood waste, living, dead, cut or falling including stumps, roots, branches of Fraxinus spp.
-Chip or mulch to less than one inch in at least two dimensions or Apply an APHIS approved method2.
+Chip or mulch to less than one inch in at least two dimensions or Apply an APHIS approved method.
 WPM containing regulated green lumber, including but not limited to, dunnage, crating, pallets, packing blocks, drums, cases, and skids.
-ISPM accredited treatments or Treatment/mitigations for green lumber of Fraxinus spp. itself as listed above or Apply an APHIS approved method2.

-1 The bark and wood removed will be regulated separately.
-If intended for interstate movement the removed bark and wood must be treated as described in Table 1 for chips and mulch.
-If produced at a mill located outside the quarantine area but approved to handle green ash logs or lumber from within the quarantine area, wood waste must be treated or destroyed prior to adult flight season.

-Detailed specifications for treatments can be found in the current edition of the PPQ Treatment Manual online at: http://www.aphis.usda.gov/import_export/plants/manuals/ports/treatment.shtml
+ISPM accredited treatments or Treatment/mitigations for green lumber of Fraxinus spp. itself as listed above or Apply an APHIS approved method. interstate movement the rem described in Table 1 for chip outside the quarantine area lumber from within the quara destroyed prior to adult flight ed will be regulated separately.
+If intended for noved bark and wood must be treated as as and mulch.
+If produced at a mill located but approved to handle green ash logs or antine area, wood waste must be treated or t season.
+S Official or State Plant Health Director. of the PPQ Treatment Man treatments can be found in the current edition ual online at: port_export/plants/manuals/ports/treatment.shtml Quarantine Boundaries authorities based on the fol Human-assisted (pa Natural (active) disp Ease of enforcement ssive) dispersal Regulatory Management of Outlying Infestations occurrences in pest manage e of the quarantined boundary are common ement programs.
+These isolated infestations ogenic (human-assisted) dispersal of Agrilus vement of infested articles.
+Regulatory management of the following procedures: outlying infestations will be handled using